SayreBlades/tmf_vibes/docs/TMF632_Party_userguide.md

 The following diagram illustrates the involved entities in a global party domain overview, referencing related TM Forum Open APIs and resource model entities:

-[Figure: Diagram illustrating the global party domain overview.
-It shows the relationships between various TM Forum APIs (TMF632 Party Management, TMF672 User Roles and Permissions, TMF669 Party Role, TMF629 Customer, TMF720 Digital Identity, TMF691 Federated Identity) and key resource model entities like Party (Individual, Organization), Party Role, Permission, Characteristic, User Role, Digital Identity, Credential, etc. Lines indicate dependencies and relationships like 'identifies', 'grants', 'has', 'is identified by'.]
+[Figure: UML-like diagram illustrating the global party domain.
+It shows the TMF632 Party API (Party, Individual, Organization) interacting with TMF672 User Roles and Permissions (Permission, UserRole, RoleSpecification, Characteristic) and TMF669 Party Role (PartyRole, PartyRoleSpecification).
+It also connects Party to TMF720 Digital Identity (DigitalIdentity, credential) and TMF691 Federated Identity (Userinfo, ClaimsSpecification).
+Key relationships shown include Party having contactMedium, creditRating, externalReference, relatedParty, partyCharacteristic, and taxExemptionCertificate.
+Party is an abstract class specialized by Individual and Organization.
+PartyRole links to Party.
+UserRole links to PartyRole.
+Permission is linked to UserRole and RoleSpecification.
+DigitalIdentity links to PartyRole.]

 The Party API manages the following data resources:

-**Individual**
+### Individual

 *   Individual represents a single human being (a man, woman or child).
 The individual can be a customer, an employee or any other person that the organization needs to store information about.

-**Organization**
+### Organization

 *   Organization represents a group of people identified by shared interests or purpose.
 Examples include business, department and enterprise.
 Because of the complex nature of many businesses, both organizations and organization units are represented by the same data.